eliezedeck/sda-church-app/README.md

 # SDA Church App

+**UPDATE: State of GraphQL --** While the hype and the movements behind this technology is huge, it still seems to be a too fast a moving target, that things tend to change too often too fast.
+Because of this, documents quickly becomes irrelevant and outdated, which makes development according to any established best practice still not possible.
+I would like to re-explore this branch once the open-source projects behind this stabilizes and breaking changes happen less often.

 This is the GraphQL version of this project.

 Firebase is a very cool platform, but its biggest drawback is the lack of data structure and constrains, and above everything else, **missing relationships**.